crake7/Defensor-Fortis-/README.md

 <h4>BYPASS HTTPS</h4>

-1. Make sure your iptables are flushed, type in bash terminal:
+1. Make sure your iptables are flushed by typing in the terminal: `iptables --flush`
-`iptables --flush`

 2. Become MITM, you may use any of the progrmas in the folder ARP Spoofer.